-- Staffing changes reflects the transfer of a 1.0 Support Staff position to Workers' Compensation (9716) in FY 2017 to support program needs. - Contracted Services, Supplies and Materials, and Other Charges reflect reductions to constrain the budget in light of funding challenges.
+- Support Staff changes reflect the transfer of a 1.0 Support Staff position to Workers' Compensation (9716) in FY 2017 to support program needs. - Contracted Services decreases due to a renegotiated contract for employee performance evaluation software. - Supplies and Materials decrease because of efforts to constrain the budget request in light of budget challenges.